ndd21/PHYS281/docs/demo-matplotlib.md

 !!! note
     Any changes you make to `rcParams` in a script or Python terminal session will only be applied to that script/session.
 If you start a new session, or run a new script, the original defaults will be reverted too.
-To keep the defaults across mutiple runs/scripts you can define your own custom [configuration file](https://matplotlib.org/tutorials/introductory/customizing.html#the-matplotlibrc-file)
+To keep the defaults across multiple runs/scripts you can define your own custom [configuration file](https://matplotlib.org/tutorials/introductory/customizing.html#the-matplotlibrc-file)
     or [style file](https://matplotlib.org/tutorials/introductory/customizing.html#defining-your-own-style).